 Blake Alexander (February 4, 1924 – December 11, 2011)

-The University of Texas Libraries and the School of Architecture celebrated Blake's long life and accomplishments in a memorial gathering held in the Battle Hall Reading Room of the Architecture & Planning Library on Saturday, April 28, 2012.
+The University of Texas Libraries and the School of Architecture celebrated Blake's long life and accomplishments and stewardship in a memorial gathering held in the Battle Hall Reading Room of the Architecture & Planning Library on Saturday, April 28, 2012.
 View a recording of the service.

 To learn more about Blake's life and legacy, please see:

 - Biography of Blake Alexander, from his archival finding aid

 Throughout his long career, Blake expressed great value in the Architecture & Planning Library and Archives.
 He once boasted that he personally knew each and every librarian in its history, from its early years as a departmental library until it joined the University of Texas Libraries system.
 The quality of the students' experience was also important to Blake.
 He used the library during his own school days and naturally continued in teaching as well as his own research.
 He understood the important roles libraries and archives play at a research university, through expertise, services and distinctive collections.
 Blake also recognized the importance and value of investment.
 He backed the donation of his personal library and archive with a gift of support.
 It was with great pride that he could continue his stewardship through the gift of an endowment.

 "Blake Alexander lived a productive life as a scholar’s scholar, and he left us with an enduring legacy," stated University of Texas Libraries’ director Dr. Fred Heath.
 "The Alexander endowment will permanently enrich a great library’s contribution to teaching and learning on behalf of every student and faculty member it serves.”